Nigel Owens MBE is one of the world’s best rugby referees.

-He is the first openly gay man to referee at the highest level.
+Furthermore, he is the first openly gay man to referee at the highest level.

 Owens officiated his first international game in 2005 between Ireland and Japan in Osaka.

-He is one of two referees ever to be appointed to referee two consecutive Heineken Cup finals (2008 and 2009).
+Nigel is one of two referees ever to be appointed to referee two consecutive Heineken Cup finals (2008 and 2009).

-Aside from refereeing, Nigel is a co-presenter on S4C’s ‘Jonathan‘ – the rugby-themed Welsh language show hosted by Jonathan Davies.
+As well as refereeing, Nigel is a co-presenter on S4C’s ‘Jonathan‘ – the rugby-themed Welsh language show hosted by Jonathan Davies.

-Nigel also co-presents the sports-themed Welsh language chat show ‘Bwrw’r Bar‘
+Additionally, Nigel also co-presents the sports-themed Welsh language chat show ‘Bwrw’r Bar‘

 Awarded an MBE for services to sport in June 2016, Nigel continues to referee international rugby matches around world.